 The BCCM was formed in 2013 as a legacy of the United Nations International Year of Co-operatives.
-As Australia’s first peak body for co-operatives and mutuals in all industries we are proud of how far we come in our short history.
+As Australia’s first peak body for co-operatives and mutuals in all industries, we are proud of how far we have come in our short history.
 Our strategy of uniting the sector has delivered outstanding results for all Australian co-ops and mutuals.

 Timeline of achievements